You cannot have one without the other. Believe and then receive.

 That is enough to shout about.
 We are blessed when even though what we believe has not yet manifested.
 We can still trust that it is already done.
 This brings me to my next point: Receive!

 Most faith people know Mark 11;24 Therefore, I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.

 Before it even happens, as Webster’s meaning says, take possession of it.
 Believe and take.

 When you pray, believe that you have already taken possession of it.
-As long as it is in line with the word of God and it is good, take it.
+If it is in line with the word of God and it is good, take it.

 Do not believe or receive the negative.

 As people of God, our lives should be a testimony to help nonbelievers see the goodness of God so that it will draw them to believe.